 Please note, students and families are not required to submit copies of tax forms or W2’s unless we specifically request this information.

-If you need to update or correct the information originally submitted on your financial aid application materials, you may make any adjustments to the FAFSA online and resubmit the corrections electronically.
-If you need to update the CSS Profile, you can print a copy of the report, mark the necessary changes, and send the report to our office directly via email, mail or fax.
+If you need to update or correct the information originally submitted on your FAFSA, you may make any adjustments to the FAFSA online and resubmit the corrections electronically.

 You are not required to officially accept your offer of assistance.
 We assume that you accept the entire aid package unless you specifically notify us that you wish to decline all or part of the award.
 Please pay close attention to the language contained in your financial aid award letter as it will provide important information about the paperwork and processes that are necessary to obtain certain sources of financial aid.